Skip to contents

 #> [1] 5

-One advantage of the grouping of reads per sample is that you can easily perform per-sample operations using lapply (returns a list) or endoapply (returns a DataFrame):
+One advantage of the grouping of reads per sample is that we can easily perform per-sample operations using lapply (returns a list) or endoapply (returns a DataFrame):

 lapply(m, ncol)